 I currently work as a 'Visiting Scholar' at the University of California, Berkeley, teaching an undergraduate course on meditation, neuroscience, and social responsibility.
-Under the auspices of a public-service fellowship, I also direct an ongoing psychological research project at Berkeley: exploring the effects of meditative training in higher education, mystical-type experiences, and persisting benefits for students.
+Under the auspices of a public-service fellowship, I direct an ongoing research project at Berkeley: exploring the effects of meditative training in higher education, mystical-type experiences, and persisting benefits for students.

 During the global pandemic, I have been guiding both university students and younger students through the creation of local “teaching gardens.”
 These living classrooms provide educational spaces, opportunities to nurture the spirit of ecological stewardship, and healthy vegetables for local food pantries.
 I founded a nonprofit organization—Kila Collective—to expand on these educational and research activities, construct additional teaching gardens, organize community events, and make such offerings accessible to a broader range of people.